 - Go through the Request Certificate wizard.
 On the Cryptographic Service Provider Properties page, select a bit length of 2048.

-For example, server name could be an IP address, the server short name, or a fully qualified domain name:
+For example, server name might be an IP address, the server short name, or a fully qualified domain name:

 common name = <servername>

 - Enter a file name for the certificate request and set the location to the desktop.

 The procedure for signing the certificate varies, depending on your company’s CA implementation.